 - Full privacy, ensuring optimal privacy thanks to the addition of doors

 Beyond the added privacy, seats will also feature 17.3″ 4K high definition anti-glare screens with a noise reducing headset, a new bluetooth connection allowing passengers to use their own headphones, and several electric sockets.
-These 777s will also have Wi-Fi.
+All planes with the new business class product will also feature Wi-Fi, as installing this has been a priority for Air France in recent years.

-Below you can find the first renderings of the new cabin, which sure looks swanky to me (I love the lit up winged seahorse on the front of each storage console).
+Below you can find the first renderings of the new cabin on the Boeing 777, which sure looks swanky to me (I love the lit up winged seahorse on the front of each storage console).

-Air France’s plan is to retrofit 12 Boeing 777-300ERs with these new seats.
+Air France’s plan is to initially retrofit 12 Boeing 777-300ERs with new business class seats.
 The planes will be totally reconfigured nose-to-tail, and will feature 369 seats, including:

 - 48 business class seats